telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Filterable` method enables or disables the filtering UI.
 By default, it is set to `true` which means that the bound Grid columns can be filtered using the filtering UI.

-The example below demonstrates how to disable filtering.
+The following example demonstrates how to disable filtering.

 ###### Example